ldeso/hugo-flex/README.md

 ```

 The paths are relative to the project working directory.
-In this example, the file paths relative to the site root would be `assets/css/foo.css`, `assets/bar.css`, `assets/js/foo.js`, and `assets/bar.js`.
+In this example, the file paths relative to the site root would be: `assets/css/foo.css`, `assets/bar.css`, `assets/js/foo.js`, and `assets/bar.js`.

 ### Dynamically Embedded

-Sometimes, custom CSS or JS are only needed on specific pages.
-This theme offers a mechanism to load assets a single time on the pages where a shortcode is used, even if the shortcode is used more than once on the same page.
+Sometimes, custom CSS or JS is needed only on specific pages.
+This theme offers a mechanism to load assets using a shortcode.
+The assets are loaded only once, even if they are required by several shortcodes in the same page.

-To load a resource on each page where a shortcode is used, the template for this shortcode must add the resource to the `css` or `js` key of the [Scratch variable](https://gohugo.io/functions/scratch/).
+To load a CSS or JS resource on each page where a shortcode is used, the template for this shortcode must add the resource to the `css` or `js` key of the [Scratch variable](https://gohugo.io/functions/scratch/).
 For instance, a shortcode template `myshortcode.html` containing the line

 ```html